JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 In addition, pandas keeps the original column name after applying a function.
 DataFrames.jl appends a suffix to the column name by default.
-To keep it simple, the examples above do not synchronize the column names between pandas and DataFrames.jl.
+To keep it simple, the examples above do not synchronize the column names between pandas and DataFrames.jl (you can pass `renamecols=false` keyword argument to `select`, `transform` and `combine` functions to retain old column names).

 ### Grouping data and aggregation